learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 ## Learning Goals

 - State the cause of the lost context bug
-- Uses a `thisArg` to avoid the lost context bug
+- Use a `thisArg` to avoid the lost context bug
-- Uses a closure to regain access to the lost context
+- Use a closure to regain access to the lost context
-- Uses an arrow function expression to create a function without its own context
+- Use an arrow function expression to create a function without its own context

 ## Introduction